raspberrypi/style-guide/style-guide.md

 Hyphen (-):

 In general,
-*   Hyphenate two or more modifiers before a noun unless the first adjective modifies the complete noun phrase. *The moderators are fascist-robot enthusiasts.
+*   Hyphenate two or more modifiers before a noun unless the first modifier is an adjective that modifies the complete noun phrase. *The moderators are fascist-robot enthusiasts.
 The moderators are fascist robot enthusiasts.*
+*   Compound nouns that are used as a modifier before a noun need not always be hyphenated; if a hyphen makes them look stuffy and old-fashioned, leave it out. *Machine vision applications, science fiction titles, labour market liberalisation*.
 *   Do not hyphenate compound modifiers that follow a noun. *We try to make sure our advice on hyphenation remains up to date* (but *What's a good channel for up-to-date advice on home fungiculture?*)
 *   Do not hyphenate adjectival compounds which begin with adverbs ending -ly. *A gorgeously constructed computer*.
 *   Add a hyphen on the end of multiple items that are joined to another word in this way. _A 12- and 15-month subscription, full- and part-time jobs_.